-The organising committee should not assume that, just because Shanti lives alone and does not talk with anyone, it means that she lacks mental capacity.
+The organising committee should not assume that Shanti lacks mental capacity just because she lives alone and does not talk to anyone.
 A person is presumed to have capacity unless it is proven otherwise.
 The organising committee should consider inviting Shanti.
 Whether she chooses to be involved is her choice.